Usbac/aurora/docs/en/Architecture.md

 - `public` - Contains the public files and resources, such as images, stylesheets and javascript files.

-- `system` - Contains the core code of Aurora.
+- `core` - Contains the core code of Aurora.
 Like the router, database abstraction layer, language manager, etc.

 - `tests` - Contains all the code related to the automated tests.